 - Which documents can contain a P.O. box instead of your street address?

 Many public records can be changed to remove your phone number and part of your Social Security number.
-You can also request for your name to be replaced with initials if the clerk allows it.
+You can also request that your name be replaced with initials if the clerk allows it.
 Some records with addresses can also be changed to reflect a P.O. box instead of your home address.
 Regulations will vary by city and state.

 Mugshots, on the other hand, are much harder to manage.
 Mugshot pages and people-search websites collect and host mugshots so they can force people to pay for their removal.
 And even if you get rid of one, there’s no stopping the mugshot from popping up elsewhere if someone saved it.
-We’ll go over how to deal with people-search websites later on in this article.
+We’ll go over how to deal with people-search websites later in this article.